 At the age of thirty-one, Tempest Storm was a voluptuous redhead; you simply couldn’t miss her.
 As a burlesque queen, she was said to be in a league with the likes of Lili St. Cyr, Sally Rand, and Blaze Starr.2 Adding to her fame, she had recently been in the news when Lloyd’s of London insured her breasts—“moneymakers” as she called them—for a whopping one million dollars.
 And while there was much we did not know about her then—she would later claim to have been romantically involved with JFK, Elvis Presley, and the gangster “Mickey” Cohen—her presence on the ship was titillating.
 However, Tempest Storm was nowhere in sight one morning when I had an unforgettable experience at breakfast.
 Although the bilingual menu saved from that journey seemingly offers everything, it represented only the tip of the iceberg of what was available, if one just used his or her imagination.

-As you might expect, this rule of thumb did not apply to someone who had not yet turned thirteen.
+As you might expect, this rule of thumb did not apply to someone like myself who had not yet turned thirteen.
 Indeed, I was hungry and while looking over this menu, I began to envision the ranch breakfast I had seen in the movie Giant three years earlier.
 The image still sizzled in my mind’s eye—a sunny-side-up egg sitting atop a glistening steak.
 With no adult supervision in sight, I ordered this extravagant dish, describing it in detail to the waiter who casually responded “Oui, monsieur,” as if my request was the most normal thing in the world.